Why Your Tests Pass Locally but Fail in CI (and How to Fix It for Good)

 Three ways the gap bites you

 Service readiness is non-deterministic.
-Locally, you start your dependencies, wait until they're healthy, then run tests.
+Locally, you start your dependencies, wait until they are healthy, then run tests.
 In CI, you might be testing against services that are still initializing, or that share a database with another pipeline's test run.
 Kubernetes readiness probes help, but only if your test runner knows to respect them.

 Network topology matters more than you think.
 A test that calls localhost:8080 on your machine is hitting the process directly.
 The same test in CI might be going through a Kubernetes Service, an ingress controller, and possibly a service mesh proxy.
 Each hop adds latency, and each hop can fail independently.
 When your test reports a connection timeout, good luck figuring out which layer caused it.